MinecraftForge/Documentation/docs/concepts/internationalization.md

 ### `TextComponentHelper`

-- `createComponentTranslation(ICommandSender, String, Object...)` creates a localized and formatted `ITextComponent` depending on a command sender.
-The localization and formatting is done eagerly if the command sender is a vanilla client.
+- `createComponentTranslation(ICommandSender, String, Object...)` creates a localized and formatted `ITextComponent` depending on a receiver.
+The localization and formatting is done eagerly if the receiver is a vanilla client.
 If not, the localization and formatting is done lazily with a `TextComponentTranslation`.
 This is only useful if the server should allow vanilla clients to connect.